 Head down to the beach to see if you can spot Merlin’s face carved into the rocks.
 Visit the café on the way down for a taste of Cornwall.

-Please note that Tintagel Castle is now closed until June for the construction of a new footbridge.
-Throughout the build there will be no access to the castle, beach, cafe and visitor centre.
+Please note that Tintagel Castle is closed for the construction of a new footbridge, due to reopen on August 11th 2019 (see below).
+Throughout the build, there is no access to the castle, beach, cafe and visitor center.

 Joined to the mainland by a narrow neck of land, Tintagel Island faces the full force of the Atlantic.
 On the mainland itself, the gaunt remains of the medieval castle represent only one phase in a long history of occupation.
 Even before Richard, Earl of Cornwall, built his castle in 1233, Tintagel was already associated in legend with the conception of King Arthur by Uther Pendragon, the result of his seduction of Queen Igraine.
 Indeed Richard's castle was probably deliberately built to reinforce his connections with Arthur and the ancient rulers of Cornwall.
 This Arthurian connection was later renewed by Alfred, Lord Tennyson, in his Victorian 'Idylls of the King'.